- 1 The Large Synoptic Survey Telescope (LSST)

 - 3 Gran Telescopio Canarias

-- 4 Arecibo Observatory – World’s second largest telescope
+- 4 Arecibo Observatory – World’s second largest

 - 5 Atacama Large Millimeter Array